liamtgiles17/phpceptron/README.md

 With very brief experimentation, I was able to train the perceptron to a test accuracy of just over 70%.
 Heavily dependent on random distribution of shapes drawn.

-Run `php -S localhost:port_here`, to see frontend.
+Run `php -S localhost:port_here` to see frontend in browser.